solid/process/README.md

 - Make a suggestion on the Solid W3C Community Group mailing list to form a new Solid Panel, or join an existing Solid Panel
 - Propose an item for the W3C Solid Community Group call

-Proposals for substantive changes to the Solid Specification, Solid Roadmap, or Supporting Documentation go through an editorial review process.
-A change is considered substantive when it alters the normative text of the Solid Specification or the Solid Roadmap.
+Proposals for changes to the Solid Specification, Solid Roadmap, or Supporting Documentation go through an editorial review process.
+Proposals that include substantive changes which significantly alter the normative text of the Solid Specification or the Solid Roadmap go through a more comprehensive editorial review.

 Any proposal must be realistic and reasonable to implement, preferably with example implementations, and demonstrable support from Implementers.